thepiwo/ae-oracle-pricefeed/Readme.md

 - Call the `queryAePrice` function by providing a valid coingecko currency code, e.g. `eur` and of course the required oracle fee for the query
     - to check the query fee call the `queryFee` function
     - the function will return the oracle query id
+- Call the `checkQueryStr` function by providing the query id in order to get the response of the oracle as string, multiplied by 10^18 to provide greater int precision
-- Call `checkQuery` function by providing the query id in order to get the answer of the oracle
+- Call the `checkQueryFrac` function by providing the query id in order to get the response of the oracle in fractional representation